Azure AD Authentication

 If you skipped the WorkflowGen GraphQL API application registration steps earlier, it is required to apply the configuration in the Configuring the authentication without the GraphQL API section.

-You should now have a working WorkflowGen instance with the authentication delegated to Azure AD through the OpenID Connect protocol.
+You should now have a working WorkflowGen instance with the authentication delegated to Microsoft Entra ID through the OpenID Connect protocol.
 Make sure to have provisioned your users to WorkflowGen in order for them to successfully access WorkflowGen.

 ms-identity-v2